As of fifteen minutes (and one very cold beer) ago, I officially own the beautiful house I’m sitting in right now.

 That’s right: I paid off my mortgage early.

 My partner and I have been refreshing our mortgage account every few hours today, waiting for the final payment to process.
 (Weirdly, you have to WIRE the final payment.
 Seriously?
 After this years-long relationship of sending personal check after personal check, our mortgage lender refuses to trust us at the finish line?
 Fine, whatever…) Just before the close of the day, it happened.

 Current principal balance: $0.00.

 My mortgage is gone.
 I am done paying rent.
+I paid off my mortgage early.
 If all things go according to plan, I will never ever pay rent again for as long as I live.
 Let’s talk about it!

 How it feels

 Tanja Hester wrote an excellent article noting that the metaphorical language employed in the personal finance community is often, uh, insulting!
 We agree with her conclusion that language around “freedom” can be an ookie term considering the history of the literal, actual, non-metaphorical enslavement of human beings in our country’s history.

 Still, I struggle to find a word to summarize my feelings that isn’t “free.”

 I feel unburdened, unattached, beholden to no one but my own self.
 I feel clever and successful and proud to be “a woman of my word.”
 Is this the feeling of… dignity?
 Yes, holy crap, I feel dignified!
 Being truly debt-free for the first time since childhood is empowering and thrilling and new and scary.